 Classes are small, to provide an intensive learning situation, with around 20 students per professor.
 Around 400 students make up the student body.
-Over 20% of students are foreign in origin.
+Over 20 per cent of students are foreign in origin.
 A network of international exchanges is possible with academies in the USA, Japan, Europe, and Australia.

-The Diplom qualification is by default 9 semesters, or 4.5 years, and is comparable to completing a masters degree.
+The Diplom qualification is by default 9 semesters (4.5 years) and is comparable to completing a master degree.
 The program is punctuated by two major exams, the Vordiplom and the final Diplom exams.
 The content of these varies according to faculty.
-Art history and media theory must pass a written exam followed by an interview with unprepared questions from different areas of theory.
+Art Research and Media Philosophy must pass a written exam followed by an interview with unprepared questions from different areas of theory.
 For art and design students, it is common to prepare an exhibition or submit a work that has been prepared over the course of one or two semesters.

-Once a student at the Karlsruhe University of Arts and Design, it is also possible to complement your studies with courses from the University Karlsruhe / Karlsruhe Institute of Technology (KIT) in areas such as sociology, architecture, and political science.
+Once a student at Karlsruhe University of Arts and Design, it is also possible to complement your studies with courses from Karlsruhe Institute of Technology (KIT) in areas such as sociology, architecture, philosophy, and european history

 How To Apply